-Agreements for use of community land may be granted for short duration which may be anything from a few hours to a few days.
-These short term arrangements should be for the types of uses identified in Table 9.
+Agreements for use of community land may be granted for short duration, which may include casual hires, seasonal use (eg sportsfields) or regular hire arrangement.
+These short-term arrangements should be for the types of uses identified in Table 11 and consistent with prevailing Council policies.

-Table 9 Seasonal, regular and casual use agreements
+Table 11 - Seasonal, regular and casual use agreements